Harold Oliver (Australian footballer): Return to football, captain of Port Adelaide and South Australia

 In 1920, keen supporters of the Port Adelaide Football Club, headed by Mr. Swain, collectively raised £77.13.8 ($5,554 in 2020 terms) and bought Harold a Rover 3.5hp motor-cycle so he could make his commute of over 200 km to and from Berri, where he eventually settled on his own property as a fruit grower during the 1920 season.

 During the 1921 season, Oliver served his sole season as Port Adelaide captain.
 During August, Oliver would be designated captain of the South Australian state team during a trip to Western Australia for a state football carnival along with Victoria.
 Oliver would become sick during the trip and would miss the game against Victoria but would manage to play a game as captain of South Australia against Western Australia a few days later.

 Upon returning to Adelaide for the remainder of the season, he would lead the club to the 1921 SAFL premiership, defeating Norwood by 8 points in the 1921 SAFL Grand Final in front of 34,800 spectators at the Adelaide Oval.
 This would be Oliver's fourth and final premiership with Port Adelaide.

 In 1922, after playing only 5 league matches for the season, his career at Port Adelaide finally came to an end due to commitments to his farm at Berri and disputes regarding game compensation.
-His contract termination meant he was paid £76 of £100 pounds for the season.
+His contract termination meant he was paid £76 of £100 for the season.